How Cars and Trucks Commonly Cause Motorcycle Accidents

 People driving cars and trucks contribute to head-on collisions with motorcycles by not paying enough attention while driving.
 They cross the center line and run right into the motorcycle.
 Drivers may not even realize they are crossing the center line because many drivers often subconsciously use the side of passing traffic to determine their own space.
 When a motorcycle is in the opposing lane, the driver may subconsciously feel that there is more space in the lane and may veer outside of it.

 Distracted driving also causes a lot of accidents.
-Drivers who are texting or talking on the phone are not always able to gage distance between themselves and the motorcycle, and they may not have enough response time.
+Drivers who are texting or talking on the phone are not always able to gauge distance between themselves and the motorcycle, and they may not have enough response time.
 They may not even notice the motorcycle and drive right into it when they make a turn or pull out into the road.

 Avoiding or Reducing Accidents